DroidNinja/Android-FilePicker/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Android--FilePicker-green.svg?style=true)](https://android-arsenal.com/details/1/4044)
  [ ![Latest Version](https://api.bintray.com/packages/droidninja/maven/com.droidninja.filepicker/images/download.svg) ](https://bintray.com/droidninja/maven/com.droidninja.filepicker/_latestVersion)

 A filepicker which allows to select images and videos with flexibility.
 It also supports selection of files by specifying its file type.
+For using this library, you have to migrate your project to [androidx](https://developer.android.com/jetpack/androidx/migrate) or you can use older version(2.1.5).
 Check out app module for example.

   ![demo](https://image.ibb.co/iRpztv/device_2017_03_10_164003.png)
   ![demo](https://image.ibb.co/m75uRF/device_2017_03_10_163900.png)